 As for the Wingate Institue Coach Diploma, it was a program for any sport or martial art of which if you pay tuition for a physical education institute you have to learn academic sports training topics, and once your civilian sports association tests your proficiency in hands on training, you would then be approved for a coach diploma which will give you almost the same privileges of a four year College degree in a Physical Education for the purpose of teaching in national schools and state organizations.

-I would like to reiterate that after the first two hours of training in Krav Maga at the Israeli Defense Forces Fighting Fitness Academy with at the time Eli Avikzar’s Assistant and Krav Maga Instructor at the academy, I've realized that I just learned more than I've been trying to learn in the past 7 years of Martial Art about Self Defense and Hand to Hand Fighting.
+I would like to reiterate that after the first two hours of training in Krav Maga at the Israeli Defense Forces Fighting Fitness Academy with at the time Eli Avikzar’s Assistant and Krav Maga Instructor at the academy, I've realized that I just learned more than I've been trying to learn about realistic fighting in the past 7 years of Martial Arts.

 The training in the Martial Arts although at the time gave me some false confidence to be invincible, was a little helpful with planning what to do in fights without letting the adrenalin rush to take over.